 The significant year effect agrees with the works of Mačuhová et al., (2023) and Mellado et al., (2011).
 The observed trend of more milk yield in the early years than the later years could be attributed to change in management resulting to feeding challenges and herd environment like climatic conditions as Mačuhová et al., (2023) observed that changes in the climatic environment of the herd could lead to lowered performance.

-The seasonal effect observed showed higher milk produced during the rainy season (April-September) compared to the dry seasons (October-March).
+The seasonal effect showed that higher milk produced during the rainy season (April-September) compared to the dry seasons (October-March).
 This implied that cows giving birth by early rains had access to the resurging pasture to aid the physiological development of the mammary glands as well maintain good health for care of the young.
 This is in partial agreement to the works of Habibi et al., (2021) and Susanto et al., (2019) who reported that the most favorable periods of calving for high milk production were the later fall-winter months, which includes November and December.
 They further reported that the seasonality of lactation yield is more nutritional than meteorological.
-Cows calving in early dry season had significantly (P<0.05) shorter mean lactation length compared to cows calving in late dry season and early rainy season, but not significantly (P>0.05) different from cows calving in late rainy season.
+Cows calving in early dry season had significantly shorter mean lactation length compared to cows calving in late dry season and early rainy season, but not significantly different from cows calving in late rainy season.
 This differences in mean lactation length between seasons may be in response to availability of lush pasture prior to conception; while early rainy season and late rainy season calvers will be ready for mating in the dry season, the early dry season calvers will be ready for mating in the early and late rainy seasons, thus having a greater chance of feeding on lush pasture.
 This may have been responsible for the shorter lactation lengths observed for the dry season calvers as compared to the rainy season calvers.

-There was a significant (P<0.05) difference in mean lactation yield between parities in line with literatures (Vijayakumar et al., 2017; Habibi et al., 2021; Donald 2023; Begna 2023).
+The difference in mean lactation yield between parities observed in the current study is in line with literatures (Vijayakumar et al., 2017; Habibi et al., 2021; Donald 2023; Begna 2023).
 The increase was up to the 4th & 5th parities before decreasing which was in partial agreement to the above literatures (Vijayakumar et al., 2017; Habibi et al. 2023 Begna 2023).
 Vijayakumar et al., (2017) and Begna (2023) reported that the increase was to the 3rd parity while Donald.
 (2021) reported the increase to be to the 2nd parity.
 This increase with age of cow, they attributed to mammary gland development as the cow matures.
 However, Gurmessa and Melaku (2012) reported non-significant (P>0.05) effect of parity on milk yield.
 Furthermore, milk yield decreased for the exotic GBP from the 1st to the 5h lactation number while for the crossbreds, GBND milk yield increased from the 1st to the 4th lactation and then declined.
 For crossbred NDB1 milk yield increased from the 1st to the 6th and then declined.
 It followed that between the genotypes there was no trend regarding the trend of increase or decrease.
 However, the trend observed agrees with the work of Galukande et al., (1962) who reported that milk yield increased from the 1st to the 5th lactation number before declining.

 Lactation Length